GoogleChrome/lighthouse-ci/docs/getting-started.md

 #### Completed Script

-The complete script will look something like the below.
+The complete script might look something like the below.

 ```bash
 #!/bin/bash